medical-datasets/medical-datasets.github.io/_pages/publications.md

 ---
 <!-- _pages/publications.md -->

-An overview of publications based or presented at the workshop.
+An overview of publications presented at the workshop.
 The links if available are to the official/published version, but you should always be able to find a preprint on arXiV as well.

 <div class="publications">